nathaliavalli/tictactoe/README.md

 Usage

 Clone or download the repository to your local machine.
-Compile the TicTacToe1.java file using the following command:
+Compile the ticTacToe.java file using the following command:
 Copy code
-javac TicTacToe1.java
+javac ticTacToe.java
 Run the compiled program using the following command:
 Copy code
-java TicTacToe1
+java ticTacToe
 Enter the names of Player 1 and Player 2 in the designated fields.
 Click on the grid buttons to make moves.
 The game automatically detects the winner and displays a popup with the winner's name.
 Click on the "Restart" button to start a new game.
 Click on the "Tutorial" button to view information about the game.

 Features

 Customizable player names.